stevenlafl/threads-web-client/README.md

 This project provides a desktop web client for Threads.
 Meta is too slow to implement, so I'm working on it.
 Mobile is not the best experience to work with.

+##### DISCLAIMER: This software is made without any support from Meta and is in no way related to the company or any of its developers.
+This client makes the experience similar to Twitter but it is much different in implementation (original is in bootstrap while this one uses Tailwind, with different iconography).
+Use of the GPLv3 license is a notice of intent that there be no financial reward for an end-resulting usage or implementation of this software - it is simply a hobby project, though personal donations to its contributors are welcome.

+##### NOTICE: Instagram's Threads API is undocumented so we cannot guarantee that you will not be suspended using this client. <br/> Please see [LICENSE](https://github.com/stevenlafl/threads-web-client/blob/master/LICENSE) for a notice of non-warranty and non-liability.

 ## Running

 ```